 An outlook is often given in terms of a five-year survival rate.
 This number refers to the percentage of people who are still alive at least five years after the initial diagnosis.
 Most survival rates don’t look beyond five years, but it’s important to understand that many people live well beyond that time.

-*Neuroendocrine tumor pancreatic cancer is a rare type of pancreatic cancer that develops in the cells responsible for creating insulin and glucagon.
-Survival rates for this type of pancreatic cancer are different than the more common type of pancreatic cancer, exocrine pancreatic cancer.
+Pancreatic neuroendocrine tumors (NETs), also known as islet cell tumors, are a rare type of cancer that develops in the cells responsible for creating insulin and glucagon.
+Survival rates for this type of pancreatic cancer are different than the more common type of pancreatic cancer with exocrine tumors.

-It’s important to know that prognosis numbers are based on technologies and treatments that were used years ago.
+These statistics are from people diagnosed between 1985 and 2004.
+It’s important to know that these prognosis numbers are based on technologies and treatments that were used years ago.
 Treatments are advancing greatly every year.
 This is good news for people undergoing treatment for pancreatic cancer today.

 Make sure you speak with your doctor to fully understand what these prognosis numbers mean.